Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 • The essentialist accepts the unpredictability of life & so creates buffers to safe guard against the planning fallacy.

-• We have to prepare till the end, don't be content with half baked plans & preparations.
+• Practice planning to the end, don't be content with half baked plans & preparations.
 Essentialists plan for the worst case scenario & hope that it never happens.

 • When times are good and things are going as planned, plan and prep for when things are not going good, only then can you assume freedom.